often feels like a heaviness or tightness in the chest, and this may spread

 Brassicas contain powerful nutrients that protect and nourish the heart.

-Butcher's Broom can treat varicose veins and poor circulation in the veins.
-Butcher's broom contains anti-inflammatory and vein-constricting properties that are believed to improve the tone and integrity of veins and shrink the swollen tissue.
+Butcher's Broom can treat varicose veins and poor circulation in the veins as it contains anti-inflammatory and vein-constricting properties that are believed to improve the tone and integrity of veins and shrink the swollen tissue.
 It can be taken in tea form.
 The tea has a slightly bitter taste, so a honey can be used to sweeten it.
 The tea can be made by steeping one teaspoon of the herb in a cup of hot water for 10 to 15 minutes.
-Butchers broom has also been shown to be effective when applied topically as an ointment or compress.NOTE: Butcher's broom should not be used by people with high blood pressure, benign prostatic hyperplasia, by pregnant or nursing women or by people taking alpha blocker or antidepressant, monoamine oxidase (mao) inhibitor drugs.
+Butchers broom has also been shown to be effective when applied topically as an ointment or compress.NOTE: Butcher's broom should not be used by people taking alpha blocker or antidepressant, monoamine oxidase (mao) inhibitor drugs or by people with the following conditions:.

 Cabbage is known to aid breakage of fatty deposits, especially around the abdominal region.